-Repeat aneurysm screening for high-risk men should be consideredJuly 5th, 2012 in Cardiology /
+Repeat aneurysm screening for high-risk men should be consideredJuly 5, 2012 in Medicine & Health / Cardiology

 Aneurysm screening for men aged over 65 is cost effective and rescreening those at highest risk, at least once, should be considered, suggests a study published in the British Medical Journal today.